Gray Market: Meaning

 Advantages of Gray Market

 - IPO Gray Market allows the investors to back out of the IPO, even before its listing.
-The investors can take advantage of the price movement before its listing.
+Investors can take advantage of the price movement before its listing.

 - In the case of financial securities, this market provides the issuer and the underwriter with an estimated figure of share price and valuation before going public.